 Numeric

-Default=0.962
+Default=FIXME

 Range=TBD

 Effect of covariates on cause-specific survival

 {?
 If covariates modify the risk of cause-specific death from the baseline cause-specific survival curve specified above, you may specify the effect of the covariates here as either: 1) survival statistics for the same parameter (ksurv, mean, median, rate) chosen for the baseline curve, or 2) hazard ratios for direct comparison to the baseline curve.